Modern Slavery Act Statement

 Training our colleagues

 We have continued our work on the ETI and Department of Health and Social Care Ethical Procurement for Health programme throughout the year.
+We have made good progress against this programme and believe that we are achieving the detailed standards, however the changing nature of our business as referenced elsewhere in this statement does mean that this will be an ongoing process.

 Due diligence processes

 We also undertake regular risk assessment of existing suppliers to understand and mitigate risks as part of our contract management, led by our central procurement team.
+During 2018-19, we began a survey of our existing suppliers’ compliance with our amended processes.

 If we find an existing supplier is non-compliant with our policies or code of conduct or provides us with inadequate information to assure us of their compliance with our Terms and Conditions we will work with them to ensure that they are able to provide us with the information and, if appropriate, to improve their performance.